dotnet/machinelearning-samples/modelbuilder/readme.md

 Model Builder allows you to solve many real life scenarios by supporting a wide variety of machine learning tasks.

-The table below describes a brief description of these scenarios along with the machine learning tasks associated with them.
+The table below describes a brief description of these scenarios along with the machine learning tasks and datasets associated with them.

+Try out these datasets with Model Builder to get started!

 <table align="middle" width=100%>
   <tr>